-1. Carefully remove the product and accessories from package.
-(Keep packaging for safe storage.)
+- Carefully remove the product and accessories from package.
+(Keep packaging for safe storage).

-2. Battery installation: The Magic Wand uses 2AA alkaline batteries (not included).
+- Battery installation: The Magic Wand uses 2AA premium alkaline batteries (not included) such as Duracell or Energizer.
 Open the battery cover (on the handle, opposite the on/off buttons) with a small Phillips-head screwdriver.
-The foil over the cover may require cutting.
-After inserting 2 AA batteries, lightly tap the base of the handle on a flat surface to tighten the battery-compartment spring.
-When Christmas is over, remove the batteries from the Wand before storing it.

-4. Plug the electrical device (e.g. string of lights) into the Receiver plug’s outlet.
+- Plug your decorative lights into the Receiver plug’s outlet.
 Make sure your device does not exceed the voltage and frequency ratings (125VAC/60Hz/8A).

-5. To turn your Receiver ON and activate your device, press the "ON" button on the Wand.
-The yellow LED light in the Star will light, accompanied by chimes.
-The Red LED power indicator on your Receiver should illuminate to indicate that the power is ON.
+- To turn your Receiver ON and activate your device, press the "ON" button on the Wand.
+The LED light in the Star will light, accompanied by chimes.
+The LED power indicator on your Receiver should illuminate to indicate that the power is ON.

 Can I use multiple receivers in one house?

 Yes.
-Each wand/receiver unit is either an A or B frequency noted by a sticker on the top of the package, bottom of the wand, and on the receiver.
+Each wand/receiver unit is either an A, B, or C frequency noted by a sticker on the top of the package, bottom of the wand, and on the receiver.
 Pair multiple receivers with the same frequency so that lights in different areas of the house can all be turned on/off at once.
 Or, use different frequencies for separate lights.

 Do you sell multiple receivers?

 No. You’ll have to purchase an extra unit to pair them up.
 Buying additional units will add convenience by placing wands in different areas of the house.

 Can I use the Magic Light Wand for outside lights?